panoptic-labs/docs/research/2025-04-09-implied-volatility-put-wing-premia/2025-04-09-implied-volatility-put-wing-premia.md

 Across the breadth of the sample, the IV spikes that occur between the two pools differ in timing and level of severity as well.
 It can therefore be observed that while ETH streamia coincides with upward IV spikes on practically a 1:1 ratio, BTC streamia also increases alongside BTC IV level, but not to the same degree.
-The BTC put selling happens to be less valuable than ETH put selling as well with both lower mean premia and maximum return percentages.
+The BTC put selling happens to be less valuable than ETH put selling as well with both lower mean premia and maximum premia percentages.